jhnsnc/recurve-js/README.md

 Recurve is a simple utility library for manipulating mathematical functions or values.
 The most obvious applications are creating easing functions for motion, manipulating the distribution of random numbers, and use for general interpolation.

+You can see a [demo of the easing functions](http://codepen.io/jhnsnc/pen/EgzwjA/) on Codepen.

 Planned features include:

 - complete set of Penner easing functions